 BRIEF: To design an official digital Coat of Arms design for Team GB that represents the four countries of Great Britain and symbolising strength and union.
-Clive Cheesman, the Richmond Herald, from the Royal College of Arms had been given this brief by Adidas and the British Olympic Association for a digital heraldic design that would appear printed and embroidered on the new Team GB kit for the 2016 Olympics in Rio.
+Clive Cheesman, the Richmond Herald, had been given this brief by Adidas and the British Olympic Association for a digital heraldic design that would appear printed and embroidered on the new Team GB kit for the 2016 Olympics in Rio.

 METHOD: Clive put together a number of drawings of possible layouts and details that we then started to digitally illustrate basing the original composition on some of the Coats of Arms held by various members of the Royal family.
 The use of lions was a must and is already on the logo for Team GB and the British Olympic Association (BOA).
 The Olympic torch was another obvious choice but a lot more work went into the placement of these details along with the style of all the elements.
 Our design went through many iterations with the lion on the crest (at the top) originally being a fox for example.